Speculative Decoding

 ModelOpt’s Speculative Decoding module (modelopt.torch.speculative) enables your model to generate multiple tokens in each generate step.
 This can be useful for reducing the latency of your model and speeds up inference.

-Follow the steps described below to obtain a model with Medusa speculative decoding using ModelOpt’s Speculative Decoding module modelopt.torch.speculative:
+Follow the steps described below to obtain a model with Medusa or EAGLE speculative decoding using ModelOpt’s Speculative Decoding module modelopt.torch.speculative:

-1. Convert your model via mtsp.convert: Add Medusa head to your model and enable Medusa speculative decoding in inference.
+1. Convert your model via mtsp.convert: Add Medusa heads or EAGLE module to your model.

 3. Checkpoint and re-load: Save the model via mto.save and restore via mto.restore